 Step 4: Hot Glue the Board Down

 The board is now fastened securely in place using hot glue.
-I have this glue gun, and it's a beast!

 The glue holds the board firmly in place while planing, but is easy to remove once the top face has been planed.